Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 The result of the audit carried out by the CAB is communicated to the company management and to the heads of the organizational structure in charge of providing the CA service.
 The result of the audit (i.e. the Audit Report or Audit Statement) is also communicated to the national Supervisory Body (AgID).

-Actalis shall make the audit report publicly available as an authoritative, text-searchable English-language PDF doc-ument within 3 months of the end of the audit period.
+Actalis shall make the Audit Report publicly available as an authoritative, text-searchable English-language PDF document within 3 months of the end of the audit period.

 The Audit Report MUST contain at least the information required by the CCADB Policy.